 Journal of Tibetan Literature: Research, Translation, Criticism.

-Read the inaugural issue online now.
-This issue includes eleven contributions, including critical essays from Janet Gyatso and Lama Jabb; research articles by Leonard van der Kuijp, Gedun Rabsal and Nicole Willock, and Brandon Dotson; translations by Rongwo Lugyal, Sarah Harding, Lowell Cook, and Lama Jabb; an interview with Gedun Rabsal (with video), and more.
+Read the current issue online now.
+The inaugural issue included eleven contributions, including critical essays from Janet Gyatso and Lama Jabb; research articles by Leonard van der Kuijp, Gedun Rabsal and Nicole Willock, and Brandon Dotson; translations by Rongwo Lugyal, Sarah Harding, Lowell Cook, and Lama Jabb; an interview with Gedun Rabsal (with video), and more.

 Created by Andrew Quintman, Kurtis Schaeffer, and Tenzin Dickie.
 Supported by Tsadra Foundation and published in cooperation with the Buddhist Digital Resource Center.